chongjunn-tech/chongjunn-tech/README.md

 - Experimented with webscraping of static websites for data extraction

 <a id='courses'></a>
-## <a href=https://github.com/chongjunn-tech/webscraping>2.
+## <a href=https://github.com/chongjunn-tech/data-analyst-journey>2.
 Courses</a>
-- This repository documents my learning journey into data analytics
+- This repository documents my learning journey where I take up courses in order to pivot into the data analytics field